Methods to Figure Out if Water Damage is New or Old

 One of the more typical issues a property can go through is water damage.
 As water damage restoration professionals, Paul Davis knows the problems that water damage produces, especially when it can’t be seen.
 Your home has plumbing running throughout it, this includes the inside of your ceilings and walls.
 If these pipes have condensation on them or a leak, they can begin to deteriorate your walls and ceilings.
 One of the more hard parts to this is determining whether the water damage is new or old.

-Since the pipes can’t be seen, you can get an estimate of how long you’ve had water complications by analyzing the water damage itself.
-Unfortunately, it’s difficult to find out a precise timeline, but we have some tips on how to evaluate the damage so you can come up with an approximate time on how long you’ve had water in the area.
+Since the pipes are hidden, you can get an approximation of how long you’ve had water issues by analyzing the water damage itself.
+Unfortunately, it’s hard to find out an exact timeline, but we have some advice on how to evaluate the damage so you can come up with an estimated time on how long you’ve had water in the damaged space.

-- Rot: Decaying material means that your water damage is either a repeat offender or that it’s extensive because there’s standing water.
-A first case of water damage usually won’t lead to decay.
+- Deterioration: Rotting material indicates that the damage produced by water is either occurring on a regular basis or that it’s serious because there’s standing water.
+A first case of water damage typically doesn’t lead to rot.

 Contact Paul – Your Professional Water Damage Restoration Technicians